 Additionally, students can take electives in computers, although this is not required.

 Areas of emphasis

 If you choose to complete an area of emphasis in either biomedical engineering or renewable energy, you may have alternate technical elective requirements.
-See the Course Catalog for specific elective classes.
+Visit the course catalog or discuss specific elective requirements with your advisor.

 As seniors, all electrical engineering majors take two capstone classes where they apply knowledge gained during their degree program toward the design and creation of an industry-relevant electrical engineering project.